SheCodesTulsa/resources/README.md

-# Resources for WWC-Tulsa Meetups
+# Resources for SheCodesTulsa Meetups
 ## Meetup
 Meetup is currently used to organize meetings for SheCodesTulsa.
 This section contains templates with default info and guide to editing the meeting series in Meetup
 ## Website